hugosenari/nixos-config/cache/README.md

 # TODO

 - Blackjack
-- Battle-test,
+- Battle test it,
-- Option to collect garbage that doesn't have gcinfo
+- Configure gc-residual as systemd service,
 - Option to disable dereference, and
 - Commands to manually move to trash.